-"Mariquit" is a Tagalog word that combines the concept of beautiful with delightful and charming.
-Our reworking of 19th Century Creolla earrings hopefully does that!
+"Mariquit" is a Tagalog word that combines the concept of beautiful with delightful & charming.
+Our reworking of 19th Century Creolla earrings does just that.

 We purchased a collection of 19th Century “Creolla” earrings in silver.
 Made in Ilocos, a center of jewelry making from the 1500s, the workmanship on these earrings is extraordinarily fine.

 These were very fashionable in their time, until the outbreak of World War II.
-After the war, women put aside the things of the past, instead favoring jewelry that reflected the optimism of peace and looked towards the future.
-Today, the past is again fascinating, partially because the masterful hand skills that made these Creollas no longer exists, making these artifacts both rare and exquisite.
+After the war, women put aside the things of the past, instead favoring jewelry that reflected the optimism of peace & looked towards the future.
+Today, the past is again fascinating & relevant, partially because the masterful hand skills that made these Creollas no longer exists, making these artifacts not just exquisite, but rare.

-The juxtaposition of 19th Century craft with stones such as Star Ruby, Tourmilated Quartz, Lapiz Lazuli, Amethyst, and Pearls, gives new life and fresh style to an old standard.
+The juxtaposition of 19th Century craft with stones such as Star Ruby, Tourmilated Quartz, Lapiz Lazuli, Amethyst, and Pearls, gives new life & fresh style to an classic standard.